kt-prry/nacis-2022/README.md

 # nacis-2022

 Happy NACIS!
 This repo contains scripts and sample data to generate pngs with transparent backgrounds out of geotiffs programmatically.
+I used this process to create map layers for the opening map in a [story about disappearing sea ice and the impact on polar bears](https://projects.apnews.com/features/2021/polar-bears-sea-ice/index.html).

 * `1_create_palette.R`: Quick script where you supply hex codes for your color palette.
 You'll define the `custom_color_palette` in this script, which we'll use in the next step.
 * `2_generate_pngs.R`: This script applies the custom color palette, generates pngs with a white background, and then reads the images back in to remove the white background.